 While Estonian is the official language, Russian is widely spoken throughout the country.
 Estonians also tend to speak very good English, so expats shouldn’t have too much difficulty communicating.
 It is worth learning a few key Estonian phrases to help break the ice with the locals, though.

 The cost of living in Estonia is low, particularly when it comes to accommodation, transport and food.
 Expats living in Tallinn or other Estonian cities will find that public transport is efficient and economical, and therefore will have little need for a car.

-Those living in Estonia are spoilt for choice when it comes to outdoor activities.
-Canoeing, hiking, sailing and cycling are just some of the pastimes expats can participate in.
+Families living in Estonia are spoilt for choice when it comes to outdoor activities.
+Recommended pastimes in summer include picnicking, hiking, cycling and sailing, while winter is a great time to go sledding or skiing.
 This Baltic country also has a wealth of historical heritage that can be explored by those that enjoy cultural activities.
 Estonia boasts a significant number of medieval churches, castles and palaces.

-Expats moving to Estonia must ensure that they have adequate health insurance.
-While the standards of healthcare in Estonia are improving, expats will find that the facilities usually fall short of the standards expected in Western Europe or North America.
+Expats moving to Estonia should ensure that they have adequate health insurance.
+While the standards of healthcare in Estonia are improving, the facilities usually fall short of the standards expected in Western Europe or North America.

-Estonia is not yet a popular expat destination.
-However, foreigners have begun to see the potential of this Baltic state, which is on the brink of expansion and development.
+Though Estonia is not yet a popular expat destination, foreigners have begun to see the potential of this Baltic state on the brink of expansion and development.
 Those adventurous enough to give expat life in Estonia a chance will be rewarded with a low cost of living and good entrepreneurial opportunities as well as a host of sporting and cultural activities.

 Population: About 1.3 million